MountAye/map-nationstates-philosophers/README.md

         [*] When you resign from WA after claiming on the map, please tell me which territories you would like to forfeit; other wise I will shrink it as I like, without notice.
         [*] Resigning from WA immediately after claiming on the map will get you removed entirely.
     [/list]
 [/list]

-[b]What if I want some customization[/b]

-Some people would like to play as countries smaller than a single territory, such as Switzerland.
-Therefore:
-[list]
-[*] Nations can ask to add new border lines to the base map.
-[*] Existing border lines cannot be moved or removed.
-[*] Newly created territories also need to comply with the quota policy.
-[*] If the customization affects territories that have been claimed, you need the permission from the corresponding nations.
-[/list]

 [b][u]Disclaimer[/u][/b]: [i]The content of this map is purely fictitious and is not intended to represent or depict a true record of any event, person or entity in the real life.[/i]